Yōkai: Ancient history

 The ancient times were a period abundant in literature and folktales mentioning and explaining yōkai.
 Literature such as the Kojiki, the Nihon Shoki, and various Fudoki expositioned on legends from the ancient past, and mentions of oni, orochi, among other kinds of mysterious phenomena can already be seen in them.
 In the Heian period, collections of stories about yōkai and other supernatural phenomena were published in multiple volumes, starting with publications such as the Nihon Ryōiki and the Konjaku Monogatarishū, and in these publications, mentions of phenomena such as Hyakki Yagyō can be seen.

 The yōkai that appear in this literature were passed on to later generations.
-However, despite the literature mentioning and explaining these yōkai, they were never given any visual depictions.
+Despite the literature mentioning and explaining these yōkai, they were never given any visual depictions.
 In Buddhist paintings such as the Hell Scroll (Nara National Museum), which came from the later Heian period, there are visual expressions of the idea of oni, but actual visual depictions would only come later in the Middle Ages, from the Kamakura period and beyond.

 Yamata no Orochi was originally a local god but turned into a yōkai who was slain by Susanoo.
 Yasaburo was originally a bandit whose vengeful spirit (onryō) turned into a poisonous snake upon death and plagued the water in a paddy, but eventually became deified as the "wisdom god of the well".
 Kappa and inugami are sometimes treated as gods in one area and yōkai in other areas.
 From these examples, it can be seen that among Japanese gods, there are some beings that can go from god to yōkai and vice versa.